stephen-francis/mbta-v2/README.md

 # mbta-v2

-mbta-v2 is a wrapper for the MBTA-realtime API, v2.
-It can perform all requests documented in the MBTA's API, from arrival predictions to alerts.
+mbta-v2 is a wrapper for the MBTA-realtime API, v2. it can perform all requests documented in the MBTA's API, from arrival predictions to alerts.

 ## Adding to Your Project

-If you're using Cocoapods, add the following to your Podfile:
+if you're using cocoapods, add the following to your podfile:

 ``` ruby
 pod 'mbta-v2'
 ```

-The header for mbta-v2 would be included like so:
+the header for mbta-v2 would be included like so:
 ```objective-c
 #import <mbta-v2.h>
 ```

-mbta-v2 requires ARC, and is for iOS only.
+mbta-v2 requires ARC, and is for iOS only

-### Creating a request for all the routes available at a given stop, parsing results
+### create a request for all the routes available at a given stop, parsing results

 ```objective-c
 [[MBTAClient shared] retrieveRoutesByStop:@"70065" withCompletion:^(NSData *data, NSError *error)